DesignbyNobu/Modify-Illustrator-Script/README.md

 # Illustrator-Script
-This is a collection of Illustrator scripts that I have tweaked.
+This is a collection of Illustrator scripts I've created and modified